promhippie/prometheus-hetzner-sd/docs/content/usage.md

 After preparing the configuration we need to create the `docker-compose.yml` within the same folder, this `docker-compose.yml` starts a simple [Prometheus][prometheus] instance together with the service discovery.
-Don't forget to update the envrionment variables with the required credentials.
+Don't forget to update the environment variables with the required credentials.
 If you are using a different volume for the service discovery you have to make sure that the container user is allowed to write to this volume.